-Any Write-Up will be subject to (a) it not causing a Trigger Event, (b) the Issuer having taken a formal decision confirming such final profits after tax, and (c) the Issuer obtaining any Supervisory Permission of the Supervisory Authority therefor (provided at the relevant time such Supervisory Permission is required to be given).
+Any Write-Up will be subject to (a) it not causing a Trigger Event, (b) the Issuer having taken a formal decision confirming such final profits after tax, and (c) the Issuer obtaining any Supervisory Permission of the Relevant Authority therefor (provided at the relevant time such Supervisory Permission is required to be given) and such Supervisory Permission has not been revoked by the relevant date of such Write-Up.

-If the Issuer elects to Write-Up the Securities pursuant to this Condition 5.4, notice (a Write-Up Notice) of such Write-Up shall be given to Securityholders in accordance with Condition 15 (Notices), the Trustee, the Registrar, the Principal Paying Agent and the Supervisory Authority specifying the amount of any Write-Up and the date on which such Write-Up shall take effect (the Write-Up Date).
+If the Issuer elects to Write-Up the Securities pursuant to this Condition 5.4, notice (a Write-Up Notice) of such Write-Up shall be given to Securityholders in accordance with Condition 15 (Notices), the Trustee, the Registrar, the Principal Paying Agent and the Relevant Authority specifying the amount of any Write-Up and the date on which such Write-Up shall take effect (the Write-Up Date).
 Such Write-Up Notice shall be given as soon as reasonably practicable after the date on which the relevant Write-Up is to become effective.